‘There is another world, but it is in this one.’ – William Butler Yeats

-‘It’s 3 a.m.,’ I say.
+‘It’s 3 am,’ I say.

-What I really mean is ‘I want to go.’
+What I really mean is, I want to go.

-‘It doesn’t matter that it’s 3 a.m.
-There will be another 3 a.m.
+‘It doesn’t matter that it’s 3 am.
+There will be other 3 ams.
 Come.’

 It was electric.

-‘There will be no other 3 a.m. like this one,’ I say.
+‘There will be no other 3 am like this one,’ I say.
 ‘They will all be boring.’

 ‘I can’t let them get too boring, then.’

-‘Ah, I’ll tell you everything later.’
+‘Oh, I’ll tell you all about that later.’

-‘What breaks your heart, pretty?’
+‘What breaks your heart?’

 He laughs and thinks I’m funny.

-Well, at least I get that.
+At least I get that.

-I laugh, and he smiles at my laughter and I am somehow beginning to feel a warm connection between us coming to life.
-‘I don’t know what breaks my heart.
-Indecisiveness, maybe.
-Like, what do you want to do now?
-See?’
+I laugh, and he smiles at my laughter, and somehow I am beginning to feel a warm connection forming between us.

 So are we going together from here after all?

 ‘I’m taking you to where you belong.’

-How strange.
-It must be that connection thing…
+How odd.
+Must be that connection thing.

 ‘I see.
 My place or yours?’
 I laugh.